We are all a little fragile

 How you feel about your birth experience matters.

 Part of this is regaining a sense stability and safety.
 This can take time.
 After trauma we can feel overwhelmed, anxious and terrified.
-Knowing that your birth matters can support you to feel stable and in control of the help you can look for and receive.
+Knowing that your birth matters can support you to feel stable and in control so you can look for and receive the help you need.
 It allows the taking back of some control that often trauma can strip away, in the knowledge that you can find healing.

-So the first of the B.E.Y.O.N.D steps is to help you see that your birth matters.
+So the first step of B.E.Y.O.N.D is to help you see that your birth matters.

 E is for?